Practice

 The answer is pragmatic, not merely psychological: unexamined shadow interferes with your workings.

-If you are trying to draw in abundance while holding an unconscious belief that you don't deserve it — that belief will shape the outcome.
-If you are working to release a relationship while secretly still wanting it — the working will reflect that ambivalence.
+If you are trying to draw in abundance while holding an unconscious belief that you do not deserve it, that belief will shape the outcome.
+If you are working to release a relationship while secretly still wanting it, the working will reflect that ambivalence.
 The magical principle is simple: you cannot work clearly with something you cannot see clearly.

 What Shadow Work Actually Looks Like